semitrivial/ExtendedEnvironments/README.md

 ### Install using pip

-Just like all other python packages, we recommend installing Extended Environments in a virtualenv or a conda environment.
+Just like all other python packages, we recommend installing ExtendedEnvironments in a virtualenv or a conda environment.

 To install, `cd` into the cloned repository and do a local pip install:
 ```